NarcolepticEngineer/portfolio/README.md

 ## Welcome to GitHub Pages by NarcolepticEngineer
 #### I swear I'll figure out how to use this eventually.
 I think it's starting to work!
-Using VS Code to make changes, Live Server to review changes, then save/commit/push from GitHub Desktop!
+Using VS Code to make changes, Live Server to review changes, then save/commit/push from GitHub Desktop.

 https://narcolepticengineer.github.io/portfolio/
 ===========